 Air filters take a beating.
 If yours is dirty, it starves the engine of airflow.
 A quick clean or replacement might silence the backfires.

-When the generator won’t even fire up, look at spark plugs, ignition coils, or compression.
+When your portable generator won't even fire up, look at spark plugs, ignition coils, or compression.
 These are the usual suspects for stubborn starts.

 For propane units, the regulator and hose are critical.
 A kinked line or blocked connection can stop steady fuel delivery and cause backfiring.